-- 2.2.4 During the course of discussion, the Committee was informed that TMC has a very strong focus on cost optimisation for which several strategies have been evolved by TMC including group negotiation for drugs and medical equipment.
-It was informed that TMC is able to maximize the terms of negotiations for acquisition of drugs and equipment for the NCG improving the bargaining power, and thereby bring down costs substantially for the entire network, as opposed to individual unit purchases. - 2.2.5 The representatives of TMC also submitted before the members of the Committee that TMC has a very strong linkage with Ayushman Bharat and is partnering with them closely to revise packages on offer, and ensuring that Ayushman Bharat reimbursements are based on the best evidence available. - 2.2.6 It was also brought to the notice of the Committee that TMC has a major thrust on cancer research and currently very large, important studies are being funded by TMC.
+2.2.4 During the course of discussion, the Committee was informed that TMC has a very strong focus on cost optimisation for which several strategies have been evolved by TMC including group negotiation for drugs and medical equipment.
+It was informed that TMC is able to maximize the terms of negotiations for acquisition of drugs and equipment for the NCG improving the bargaining power,

+- 2.2.5 The representatives of TMC also submitted before the members of the Committee that TMC has a very strong linkage with Ayushman Bharat and is partnering with them closely to revise packages on offer, and ensuring that Ayushman Bharat reimbursements are based on the best evidence available. - 2.2.6 It was also brought to the notice of the Committee that TMC has a major thrust on cancer research and currently very large, important studies are being funded by TMC.
 It was submitted that all the research that is funded by the NCG is solely aimed at cost-effective implementable solutions so that it can be rolled out nationally in a very short span of time.